peteschmitz/Graphite.Unity.Sokoban/README.md

 ## Install

 * Requires Unity 2019.1.9f1
-* Clone and open the project in Unity
+* Clone and open the "Sokoban.UnityClient" folder in Unity
-* Open the services panel and add a Project ID (to resolve ads/purchasing compile errors)
+* Open the services panel and add a Project ID
+* Enable "Ads" service (make sure to "Continue" past COPPA compliance)
-* Restart the editor
+* Restart the editor (to force recompile and resolve ads/purchasing errors)

 ## Scenes